Executive Vice President and Provost

-Dr. R. Lorraine (Laurie) Bernotsky is Provost and Vice President for Academic Affairs at West Chester University of Pennsylvania, the largest university in the Pennsylvania State System of Higher Education.
+Dr. R. Lorraine (Laurie) Bernotsky is Executive Vice President and Provost at West Chester University of Pennsylvania, the largest university in the Pennsylvania State System of Higher Education.
 The Academic Affairs Division is comprised of five colleges offering over 100 academic degree programs and houses the Office of Institutional Research, the Center for International programs, the offices of undergraduate admissions, enrollment management, financial aid, graduate studies, and undergraduate student support services.
 Roughly 850 faculty serve more than 16,000 students, 2,300 of whom are graduate students.

 Prior to assuming this role, Dr. Bernotsky served as Associate Provost and Dean of Graduate Studies at WCU, providing leadership in the areas of curriculum development, general education, new program development, program review, assessment, regional and specialized external accreditation, articulation agreements with other 2- and 4-year institutions, academic policies, and faculty development.
 During the past two years, she led the approval of WCU's first three doctoral programs, the DNP, the Doctor of Public Administration and a Doctor of Education, as well as four new master's degree programs.
 She has also reversed the decline in graduate enrollments, moving from a projected decline of 16.94% in Fall 2013 to an increase of more than 9% over the last three years.